 I’ll be the first to admit this isn’t the healthiest recipe on Veggie Inspired.
 Most of my recipes are made from whole foods and this one is clearly not.
 Listen, I tried to go the healthy route and trialed this recipe with several variations using healthy whole food ingredients…and it just wasn’t the same.
 Sometimes you just gotta live a little and go for it.

-Sauté diced onion in a splash of oil until soft and translucent.
+Sauté diced onion in a splash of oil until soft and translucent (1).

-Add the garlic and vegan ground beef and cook until brown and hot.
+Add the garlic and vegan ground beef and cook until brown and hot (2).

-Add the vegan Worcestershire sauce, hot sauce, if using, and the vegan cheese.
-Cook, stirring frequently, until the cheese is completely melted.
+Dice the vegan cheese (3) and add to the skillet along with the vegan Worcestershire sauce, and hot sauce, if using (4).
+Cook, stirring frequently, until the cheese is completely melted (5).

 Taste and adjust seasonings, if necessary.

-Add a heaping tablespoon onto each cocktail size rye toast and broil for a few minutes until the toasts are crispy and the “meat” mixture is golden brown.
+Add a heaping tablespoon onto each cocktail size rye toast and broil for a few minutes until the toasts are crispy and the “meat” mixture is golden brown (above).